kheiro-bellahcene/cpp_crash_course/README.md

 Welcome to my **C++ training repository**, a collection of practical example programs illustrating core C++ language features and programming concepts.

-This repo is part of my personal journey to master C++ during my studies and practice sessions.
+This repo is part of my personal journey to handle basics in C++ during my studies and practice sessions.

 ---